pingidentity/pingdirectory-go-client/configurationapi/docs/AddAccessLogFieldMappingRequest.md

 `func (o *AddAccessLogFieldMappingRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetMappingName

+`func (o *AddAccessLogFieldMappingRequest) GetMappingName() string`

+GetMappingName returns the MappingName field if non-nil, zero value otherwise.

+### GetMappingNameOk

+`func (o *AddAccessLogFieldMappingRequest) GetMappingNameOk() (*string, bool)`

+GetMappingNameOk returns a tuple with the MappingName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMappingName

+`func (o *AddAccessLogFieldMappingRequest) SetMappingName(v string)`

+SetMappingName sets MappingName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)